- Records Policy

 - The student will complete an examination for each course in which he or she hopes to receive credit.

 - An examination will not be given by the instructor until the student presents the appropriate payment receipt.
 No more than one examination will be given for a single payment.

 - The examination, after being evaluated by the instructor, will be maintained on file in the departmental office.

-- The Enrollment Services/Registrars Office will contact the department and request the grade which was earned upon completion of the examination.
+- The Registrar's Office will contact the department and request the grade which was earned upon completion of the examination.
 A grade will be recorded for each comprehensive examination given.